Meet The Internet Researchers Unmasking Russian Assassins

 "Russia is extremely corrupt and everything leaks like a sieve, so you can find leaked databases of various types online," Toler says.
 "Things like insurance databases, driver's licenses, voter databases, stuff like that.
 This stuff isn't 100 percent legal, but it's out there."

 Bellingcat teamed up with a Russian news site known as the Insider to mine the databases.
 They used some of the leaked databases to show that the passports for the two suspects in the Skripal case were issued in 2009, under aliases.
-Believing the two worked for Russia's military intelligence, known as the G.R.U., they began to work backwards.
-Given their rough age, the group figured one or both attended training at the Far Eastern Military Command Academy in Blagoveshchensk, near the Chinese border.
-Eventually they found a photo related to the academy with one of the suspects identified as Col. Anatoliy Chepiga.
-Subsequent searches of databases turned up numerous links between Chepiga and the G.R.U., including his photo on the wall of the military academy where he trained.
+Believing the two worked for Russia's military intelligence, known as the GRU, they began to work backward.
+Given their rough ages, the group figured one or both attended training at the Far Eastern Military Command Academy in Blagoveshchensk, near the Chinese border.
+Eventually they found a photo related to the academy with one of the suspects, identified as Col. Anatoly Chepiga.
+Subsequent searches of databases turned up numerous links between Chepiga and the GRU, including his photo on the wall of the military academy where he trained.

-The group exposed the man they believe is the the second suspect on Monday.
-Known as Alexander Mishkin, he was tracked down through a series of database searches that showed, among other things, his car was registered to G.R.U. headquarters.
+The group exposed the man it believes is the the second suspect on Monday.
+Known as Alexander Mishkin, he was tracked down through a series of database searches that showed, among other things, that his car was registered to GRU headquarters.
 Toler says that the group, in partnership with Russian journalists, even managed to send someone to Mishkin's hometown, in the far north of the country.
 "They had his picture, and were showing it around to people in the town," Toler says.
 Many villagers instantly recognized him.
 They said Mishkin's grandmother had a photo of him receiving a medal from Russian President Vladimir Putin.
-"She'd show it to people, but you can't touch it, it's her most prized possession," Toler says.
+"She'd show it to people, but you can't touch it — it's her most prized possession," Toler says.

 Russian retaliation

 The Russians have noticed the group's work.
-After Bellingcat's initial reports, Russian state media released interviews with the two suspects, who claimed that they were sightseers.
+After Bellingcat's initial reports, Russian state media released interviews with the two suspects, who said that they were sightseers.
 Russian media also attacked the Bellingcat group, stating it was funded by the U.S. government with the sole purpose of undermining Russia and other NATO adversaries.

 The group members bristle at such allegations.
 "We've never cooperated or spoken to or had anything leaked to us by any security services," Toler says.
 The group does receive anonymous tips, he adds, but it tries to make sure any information it receives is independently verifiable so that "we're not being taken for a ride by some spooks."